dimitri-nicolo/calico/docs/auth.md

 3. In the sidebar under APIs & Services, select Credentials, then select the OAuth consent screen tab.
 4. Choose an Email Address, specify a Product Name, and submit Save.
 5. In the Credentials tab, click on Create Credentials, and choose OAuth client ID from the drop-down.
-6. Under Application type, select Other.
+6. Under Application type, select Web Application.
+Set the desired "Authorized JavaScript origins" and "Authorized redirect URIs".
+The authorized URI will be appended with "id_token"/"access_toke" based on the "response_type".

+For detailed workflow please refer: https://www.ibm.com/support/knowledgecenter/en/SSEQTP_8.5.5/com.ibm.websphere.wlp.doc/ae/twlp_oidc_auth_endpoint.html

 7. From the resulting OAuth client dialog box, copy the Client ID.
 The Client ID lets your app access enabled Google APIs.
 8. Download the client secret JSON file of the credentials.

 ### Setting up a Kubernetes cluster
-1. After initializing the master instance, you need to update the kube api server arguments in the manifest /etc/kubernetes/manifests/kube-apiserver.yaml.
+1. Update the kube api server arguments in the manifest /etc/kubernetes/manifests/kube-apiserver.yaml to set 'oidc-issuer-url', 'oidc-username-claim', 'oidc-client-id'.
+Following command can be used to perform the action:

+Set the Client ID based on the credential created above.
 ```
-sed -i "/- apiserver/a\    - --oidc-issuer-url=https://accounts.google.com\n    - --oidc-username-claim=email\n    - --oidc-client-id=<FILL_IN_THE_CLIENT_ID_FROM_CONSOLE_PROJECT" /etc/kubernetes/manifests/kube-apiserver.yaml
+sed -i "/- apiserver/a\    - --oidc-issuer-url=https://accounts.google.com\n    - --oidc-username-claim=email\n    - --oidc-client-id=<FILL_IN_THE_CLIENT_ID_FROM_CONSOLE_PROJECT>" /etc/kubernetes/manifests/kube-apiserver.yaml
 ```

 ### For Kubectl access through OIDC